Star Wars: Squadrons gameplay gets revealed at EA Play for Not E3

 Electronic Arts revealed the first gameplay of its upcoming space-combat game Star Wars: Squadrons.
-The publisher revealed the vehicule-based battler following leaks last week.
+The publisher revealed the vehicle-based battler following leaks last week.
 Now, during its EA Play event as part of “Not E3,” it finally showed it in action.

-Star Wars: Squadrons is launching October 2 for PC, Xbox One, and PlayStation 4 for $40.
+Star Wars: Squadrons is launching October 2 for PC, PlayStation 4, and Xbox One for $40.
 At that budget price, Squadrons includes a single-player campaign, but the focus is on multiplayer.
 For the narrative, you get two pilots that provide opposing perspectives on the story.
 One is a New Republic pilot.
 The other is a pilot for the remaining Imperial forces.
 As a member of the New Republic’s Vanguard Squadron, it’s up to you to mop up the Imperial fleet.

 Squadrons also supports VR in every mode.